IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“A fire has just been lit to roast some meat.
 The fire hasn’t started sending up any smoke, but the smell of the meat has attracted a cloud of insects.
 From a distance, an observer sees the dark swarm above the horizon and mistakes it for smoke.
 "There’s a fire burning at that spot," the distant observer says.
 Does the observer know that there is a fire burning in the distance?
 >
 >A desert traveller is searching for water.
 He sees, in the valley ahead, a shimmering blue expanse.
 Unfortunately, it’s a mirage.
 But fortunately, when he reaches the spot where there appeared to be water, there actually is water, hidden under a rock.
-Did the traveller know, as he stood on the hilltop hallucinating, that there was water ahead?”
-[See <a href="https://en.wikipedia.org/wiki/Gettier_problem" target="_blank">Gettier problem</a>]
+Did the traveller know, as he stood on the hilltop hallucinating, that there was water ahead?”[^Knowledge]

 ― <a href="https://en.wikipedia.org/wiki/Dharmakirti" target="_blank">Dharmakīrti</a><span style="color:Chartreuse">(6th century Buddhist philosopher)</span>

->“If a bodhisattva does not make a sincere, unwavering effort in thought, word, and deed **to stop all the present and future pain and suffering of all sentient beings, and to bring about all present and future pleasure and happiness**, or does not seek the collection of conditions for that, or does not strive to prevent what is opposed to that, or does not bring about small pain and suffering as a way of preventing great pain and suffering, or does not abandon a small benefit in order to accomplish a greater benefit, if he neglects to do these things even for a moment, he undergoes a downfall. (see SS-G: 17).”
+>“If a bodhisattva does not make a sincere, unwavering effort in thought, word, and deed **to stop all the present and future pain and suffering of all sentient beings, and to bring about all present and future pleasure and happiness**, or does not seek the collection of conditions for that, or does not strive to prevent what is opposed to that, or does not bring about small pain and suffering as a way of preventing great pain and suffering, or does not abandon a small benefit in order to accomplish a greater benefit, if he neglects to do these things even for a moment, he undergoes a downfall. (see SS-G: 17).”[^Utilitarianism]

 ― <a href="https://en.wikipedia.org/wiki/Shantideva" target="_blank">Śāntideva</a><span style="color:Chartreuse">(8th-century Buddhist philosopher who was the first utilitarian)</span>